 The layout was functional: a 25 m² living-dining room, three bedrooms of 13, 11 and 10 m², a 9 m² kitchen overlooking the garden, a bathroom and separate WC.
 The original oak parquet was in good condition.
 The EPC showed a D. Co-ownership charges were modest: 140 euros/month, the building having neither a lift nor a concierge.

-The absence of a lift on the 5th floor, which would have deterred many buyers, was perfectly suited to this young, sporty family.
-It was precisely this factor that enabled the negotiation.
+The absence of a lift on the 5th floor, which would have deterred many buyers, suited this young, active family perfectly.
+It was precisely that factor which opened up the negotiation.

 The negotiation